ser-rse-bridge/ser-rse-bridge.github.io/index.md

     planned for publication as issue 2/2025 (Apr-Jun 2025).
 * Reports
   - Stephan Druskat, Lars Grunske, Caroline Jay, and Daniel S. Katz.
 Research Software Engineering: Bridging Knowledge Gaps (Dagstuhl Seminar 24161).
 In Dagstuhl Reports, Volume 14, Issue 4, pp. 42-53, Schloss Dagstuhl – Leibniz-Zentrum für Informatik (2024) <https://doi.org/10.4230/DagRep.14.4.42>
+    - *Abstract:* This report documents the program and the outcomes of Dagstuhl Seminar "Research Software Engineering: Bridging Knowledge Gaps" (24161).
+The seminar brought together participants from the research software engineering and software engineering research communities, as well as experts in research software education and community building to identify knowledge gaps between the two communities, and start collaborations to overcome these gaps.
+Over the course of five days, participants engaged in learning about each others' work and collaborated in breakout groups on specific topics at the intersection between the two communities.
+Outputs from the working groups will be collected in a journal special issue and distributed via a dedicated website.
 * Events organized
 * Posters
 * Blog posts